 - Increase of $42 for the average residence and $382 for the average business

-- Increase of $50 in the water infrastructure replacement parcel tax
+- $50 water infrastructure replacement parcel tax increase

 - Review of the Official Community Plan

 - Review of The Community Amenity Contribution Policy

 - Drainage Master Plan